raml-org/raml-spec/versions/raml-10/raml-10.md

 Because user-defined facets are by definition not built into this RAML specification, and hence their semantic may not be understood by all RAML processors, a RAML processor may or may not choose to use user-defined facets on a type in validating instances of that type.
 In the example above, a RAML processor may or may not assign a meaning to `noHolidays` and so may choose to ignore the `noHolidays: true` value in validating instances of `PossibleMeetingDate`.

-A RAML processor must follow specific rules when validating user-defined facets:

-* You can not start facet name with `(` (this is needed to avoid ambiguity with annotations).
-* You can not redeclare built-in facets; for example you can not declare facet with name `properties` in any type which inherits from object type.
-* You can not redeclare facets which has been defined in a super type.
-This also means that you can not inherit facets with the same name from two different types.
-* A sub-type does not automatically inherit the user-defined facets from its parent type; hence a type that extends from `PossibleMeetingDate` must not define any of the user-defined facets that are part of `CustomDate`.

 ### Determine Default Types

 A RAML processor must be able to determine the default type of a type declaration by using the following rules: